 PROPERTY FROM THE PATRICK S. RYAN COLLECTION

-Engine: straight-eight, twin overhead camshafts, four valves per cylinder, 420ci., 265bhp at 4,200rpm; Gearbox: three-speed; Suspension: beam axle to front, live axle to rear, semi-elliptic leaf springs all round; Brakes: servo-assisted hydraulically operated drums on all wheels.
+Engine: straight-eight, twin overhead camshafts, four valves per cylinder, 420ci., 265bhp at 4,2000rpm; Gearbox: three-speed; Suspension: beam axle to front, live axle to rear, semi-elliptic leaf springs all round; Brakes: servo-assisted hydraulically operated drums all round.
 Left hand drive.